textpattern/textpattern/README.md

 ## Help and Support

 The [Textpattern support forum](https://forum.textpattern.com) is home to a friendly and helpful community of Textpattern users and experts.
-Textpattern also has a social network presence on [Twitter](https://textpattern.com/@textpattern).
+Textpattern also has a social network presence on [Mastodon](https://textpattern.com/mastodon) and [Twitter](https://textpattern.com/twitter).

 ## Development